CRahne/TI84Programs/Docs/College_Algebra/ReadMe.md

-# Stats
+# College Algebra

 College Algebra 1120 at Ridgewater College.
 These will be seperated out by chapter, and then divided into their own respective programs.
 This documentation will also be seperated likewise.
+This directory will be deleted at the end of the semester, but this documentation will still exsist.

 ### Chap 0: Prerequisites (Fully Tested)